alisdt/online_experiments_course/04_jspsych.rst

 got one node which says hello (or shows an image, if you changed it to do that).
 Let's add some more!

+.. topic:: Don't forget about the documentation

+    Remember you can refer to `the jsPsych documentation <https://www.jspsych.org/>`_ and `Mozilla Developer network <https://developer.mozilla.org>`_, for information about HTML, CSS and JavaScript.

 Putting the code in its own file
 --------------------------------